-If you’re experiencing any of the symptoms above, or you’re not sure if you have tinnitus, give a Hometown Hearing Centre nearest you a call today.
+If you’re experiencing any of the symptoms above, or you’re not sure if you have tinnitus, then give a Hometown Hearing Centre nearest you a call today.
 You can schedule your FREE hearing exam and discover potential relief for your hearing issues.

-Our Specialist wants to better understand your unique circumstances before we schedule an appointment
+Our hearing specialists want to better understand your unique circumstances before we schedule an appointment.

 COMPLETE THE FORM BELOW FOR A CALL BACK